seanfite/Rent-Simply-Public-View/README.md

 ## Introduction

 Rent Simply is an upcoming, cutting-edge property management platform designed to revolutionize the way landlords and tenants interact.
-This public version of the repository showcases key aspects of the project's codebase, demonstrating capabilities in automating tenant invoicing, facilitating direct communication, and providing market analysis-driven rent increase suggestions.
-Built with React and Node.js, and utilizing Google Cloud's MySQL for a robust tenant/property database, Rent Simply integrates advanced features like a payment platform for tenants, an in-built messaging system, and machine learning algorithms for data-driven decision-making.
+This public version of the repository showcases some of the development thus far.
+Built with React and Node.js, and utilizing Google Cloud's MySQL for a robust tenant/property database, Rent Simply integrates a payment platform for tenants, an in-built messaging system, and machine learning algorithms for data-driven decision-making, and more to come.

 ## Features